jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 Firstly, create a Document Type in Umbraco for a simple blog 'Article'.

-For most information on creating Document Types, see [this guide](https://www.youtube.com/watch?v=otRuIkN80qM)
+For information on creating Document Types, see [this guide](https://www.youtube.com/watch?v=otRuIkN80qM)

 To follow along below, your 'Article' Document Type should have the following properties: